strata-mvc/strata/docs/validators.md

 Validates that value is inside a possible list of values.
 The parameter is expected to be a callable function that returns an array in which the array key is the value we are looking for.

 This is to help creating form controls making it easier to look in value/labels sets.
-It is good pratice to skip the 0 index as to not prevent false positives in other Validators like the RequiredValidator.
+It is good practice to skip the 0 index as to not prevent false positives in other Validators like the RequiredValidator.

 ~~~ php
 <?php